Polymer/web-component-tester/README.md

 ## Test Index

 WCT will, by default, run tests declared in `test/index.html`.
-Generally, you'll want to use this to declare all your test suites:
+Generally, you'll want to use this to load all your test suites:

 ```html
 <!doctype html>